Malik-Naeem-Awan/QA_Challenge_p/README.md

 - Negative flow of uploading an ID document as an investor and error handling.
 - UI and API integration.
 - Synchronous or asynchronous request and jobs handling.
-- Complete in hous built software feature
+- Complete in house built software feature
 - API authentication and authorization flows.
-- Datbase validation.
+- Database validation.

 #### Excluded:
 - Regression tesing to ensure other parts do not get affected by the changes.